brand310/sneaklist/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This is a library of major tools used to build our app.

 * [React][React.js]][https://reactjs.org]
 * [Bootstrap][Bootstrap.com]][https://getbootstrap.com]